SYMPOD/SYMPOD/README.md

 ### :computer: AutoML Models

-To train and test the classic machine learning models using the PXRD patterns from SYMPOD with the H2O AutoML library, first download csv files at [Drive](linkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk), place them inside the *Space_Group_Prediction/AutoML_Data/* folder and then run the following command.
+To train and test the classic machine learning models using the PXRD patterns from SYMPOD with the H2O AutoML library, first download the csv files from the CSVs folder in [Science Data Bank](https://www.scidb.cn/en/detail?dataSetId=91574142078b45c79d532d97b294ed44), place them inside the *Space_Group_Prediction/AutoML_Data/* folder and then run the following command.

 ```
 python Space_Group_Prediction/automl.py